-When trekking in the Italian Alps near the Stelvio Glacier earlier this year ( June 2015), we followed similar routes taken 30 and 40 years ago during winter.
+When trekking near the Stelvio Glacier (June 2015,) Italian Alps, we followed similar routes we followed 30 and 40 years ago.

-Above is the 2005 monumental rock shedding below Quinto Alpini
+Above shows the 2005 monumental rock shedding below Quinto Alpini.

-The permanence of the ice with its temperatures below zero, have for thousands of years held the mountains and their layers of rock locked solidly, cemented tightly by ice.
+The permanence of the ice, with temperatures previously, below zero, have for thousands of years held the mountains and their layers of rock, locked solidly, cemented tightly by ice.

-Now as the ice glue melts, so the mountain rock fragments and falls or cascades…
+Now as the "ice glue" melts, so the mountain rock fragments, falls and cascades…

 The effects of the landslide at 3000m Summer